neatnik/omg.lol/info/Features/proofs.md

 1. You claim ownership of something, like https://example.com/jabberwocky.
 2. proven.lol tells you to add a verification snippet like `proven.lol/a0c1b2` to https://example.com/jabberwocky in order to prove your claim.
 3. You add the snippet and tell proven.lol that you’ve done so, and then proven.lol checks the page for the snippet.
 If the claim is present, your claim is turned into a timestamped proof.
 Yay!

+**Note: You should only attempt to prove ownership over things that you actually “own”—that is, things that are wholly for or about you (like a social profile page), or that you created or maintain, and that would fit any reasonable definition of something that you “own”.
+Don’t claim shared spaces or things that you know you do not own.**

 For things that aren’t websites, the flow may be a little different (proving an email address, for instance, would require you to email your claim to a specific validation address).
 We’ll get to that when we build it.